abbeyseto/Email-Status-Microservice/README.md

 | :------------------------------------------------------------------------------------------ |
 | It is important to change configuration settings before building, packaging and deployment. |

-Go to the `src/functions/config.ts` file to change all configuration parameters to deploy to your own environment.
+Go to the `src/functions/db.ts` file to change Mongodb database configuration parameters to deploy with your own database

 #### Storing Secrets and Keys